Next Generation: Thoughts on Wellness from a BWH Physician-Athlete

 Next Generation is a BWH Clinical & Research News (CRN) column penned by students, residents, fellows and postdocs.
-This month, we bring you a column from our archives written by Claire Twark, MD, a third-year resident in the BWH Department of Psychiatry in 2016 when she wrote this column.
+This month, we bring you a column from our archives written by Claire Twark, MD, who was a third-year resident in the BWH Department of Psychiatry in 2016 when she wrote this column.
 Twark is now an addiction psychiatry fellow, where she continues to train within the Partners HealthCare system and is currently rotating on the BWH addiction consult service.
 She will begin as an attending with a focus on sports psychiatry, addiction psychiatry and general adult psychiatry at BWH and BWFH in September of 2018.

 Ultimately, nothing could have fully prepared me for the extreme weather conditions that I faced during the Ironman Texas triathlon on May 14th in The Woodlands, Texas.